shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Spells that you cast from your bonded schools have their attributes changed:

--   If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range
+-   If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range.
--   If the spell’s center of effect ever becomes further away from you than the Tether Range, then the spell ends automatically.
-Leaving the plane counts as leaving your Tether Range.
+-   You can only sustain a spell if its center of effect is inside your Tether Range.
+It must also be on the same plane as you.
 -   Spells that have a duration longer than Instantaneous or 1 round also have their duration changed to your Spell Duration
 -   If the spell has an area of effect, its radius is equal to your Area Radius.